vic-ma/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 "Switch rows and columns" - This lets you transpose the Excel data with just one click.

 5) Click on "Load data" to preview the data.

+To change the data type of a column, right click the column and select "Change column data type."
+You can only do this if you have already saved your data source.